 The Maid of the Mist is on the American side, and tickets can either be bought in advance or at the ticket window.
 We bought our tickets online for convenience sake, and our tickets were valid for any time in 2017 (this works out great if you’re going to be visiting the Falls for more than one day, and want to wait and see what the weather is going to be like).
 Kids under six don’t need tickets, meaning both of our kids got to take the trip for free!
 Trips take about 15 minutes, and run continuously throughout the day.

 Once you present your tickets, you’re directed to an elevator that takes you from the clifftop down to the water level.
 There you are given a complimentary poncho, and you wait to board the boat.
 These ponchos are more dollar store than deluxe, and although they are certainly better than nothing, you will still get wet on this trip!
 There is pretty much nowhere to hide on the boat either; you are able to take a stroller on board the boat and park it on the lower level, but you might want to cover it up or it will get wet too!
 The kids ponchos covered our kids pretty well, but my feet got absolutely soaked!
+If you really want to avoid as much of the water as possible, consider wearing a rain jacket and rain boots as well – you can read through my recommended rain gear for travel here.

 The trip begins by passing the American Falls, which are beautiful close up, as well as the smaller Bridal Veil Falls next door.
 We only got mildly wet as we passed these Falls, but once we actually entered the Canadian Falls, or Horseshoe Falls as they are officially known, it was like being in a torrential downpour!
 The power of the water really was incredible, and you could truly appreciate the size of the Falls when you’re right in front of them.
 It was truly worth getting soaked in order to get that close, and for once in his life, Harrison was stunned into absolute silence!
 He has talked nonstop about this boat trip and how powerful the Falls were since getting back from Niagara Falls, and I really think this trip made the Falls more ‘real’ for him; looking at them from a distance was great, but getting to be that close to them really helped him appreciate how incredible they were.
 Grayson on the other hand slept peacefully all snuggled up in his poncho through the whole trip, so I would say that while even young kids would enjoy this trip, 18-months might be a tad too young to truly appreciate it!
 Visit the official Maid of the Mist website to find out current pricing and schedules for the boats.